 How can I speed up my VPN connection on macOS?

 Choose a nearby server, use WireGuard if available, enable a split-tunnel if your use case allows, and ensure your hardware isn’t constrained RAM/CPU.
-How to Stop Your Office VPN From Being Blocked and Why It Happens

 Is a kill switch necessary on macOS?

 A kill switch can prevent data from leaking if the VPN drops.
 It’s highly recommended, especially if you’re on public Wi‑Fi or handling sensitive data.
+Fixing Your WireGuard Tunnel When It Says No Internet Access: A Practical Guide to Quick Wins and Deep Dives 2026

 Do free VPNs cause more problems than they solve?